 Gift of the Cotton Maiden; Textiles of Flores and the Solor Islands edited by Roy W. Hamilton

-It is my understanding that these ikats that I purchased from Betsy are from (top to bottom): West Timor, Sumba, Flores, Sumba, an antique fragment that is likely from Flores, and an “every-day” sarong from West Timor.
+Ikats I purchased from Betsy are from (top to bottom): West Timor, Sumba, Flores, Sumba, an antique fragment that is likely from Flores, and lastly, an “everyday” sarong from West Timor.

 Indonesian ikat weavings have always had multiple uses.
 They are worn as sarongs and wraps as part of everyday clothing.
 They express and preserve cultural identity with outstanding examples playing an important role in various rites of passage such as marriage and funerals.
 In hard times, these valued and appreciated weavings can mean survival as they can be sold or traded for food and other critical supplies.